J Crew Logo

 Meaning and History

 The “J. Crew” inscription has been used in the logo only since 1983, as the company was previously known as Popular Merchandise, Inc. Planning to rename the fashion brand, Mitchell Cinader initially wanted to name it after the lawyer Sir Edward Coke, but then changed his mind and chose the word “Crew.”
-It is associated with high society and students of elite universities – in short, those whose style the clothing manufacturer tries to emulate.
-The letter “J.”, in turn, is connected to the J. Press factory, which became a fashion legislator for Yale University and the entire Ivy League.
-Cinader invented a legend that J. Crew was a haberdashery trader at Princeton to create an intriguing image.
+It is associated with high society and students of elite universities, in short, those whose style the clothing manufacturer tries to emulate.
+The letter “J.” is, in turn, connected to the J. Press factory, which became a fashion authority for Yale University and the entire Ivy League.
+Cinader invented a legend that J. Crew was a haberdasher at Princeton to create an intriguing image.

 What is J Crew?